CNC Journey

 August 16, 2024

-I'm in the process of upgrading different parts of my hobby CNC setup.
-Before I alter the system, I wanted write about the various components and summarize what worked and what didn't on my journey to this point in time.
+I'm in the process of upgrading different parts of my hobby CNC setup, and before I alter the system, I wanted to write about the various components and summarize what worked and what didn't on my journey up until this point in time.

 Machine